-The great German philosopher, Immanuel Kant (1724-1804), once said that we “see things not as they are but as we are”.
-This axiomatic statement is based on the fact that we human beings approach and interpret our world from inside our bodies.
-Just like everything appears blue to the persons with blue lenses, our perception of our world is tinged by our knowledge of our own bodies.
-The child, who has inadequate knowledge of his own body, will be inclined to misinterpret the world around him.
+The great German philosopher Immanuel Kant (1724-1804) once said that we “see things not as they are but as we are.”
+This axiomatic statement is based on the fact that human beings approach and interpret our world from inside our bodies.
+Just like everything appears blue to persons with blue lenses, our perception of our world is tinged by our knowledge of our own bodies.
+The child, who has inadequate knowledge of their own body, will be inclined to misinterpret the world around them.

 For an example of this, consider the phenomenon of reversals.
 Our bodies have a right and a left side.
-It is therefore inevitable that we shall interpret all objects that we encounter in terms of two-sidedness.
-Unless the child has been familiarized adequately with his own sidedness, there is the distinct danger that he may misinterpret the sidedness of other things — like b’s and d’s, for example.
+Therefore, it is inevitable that we shall interpret all objects we encounter in terms of two-sidedness.
+Unless the child has been familiarized adequately with their sidedness, there is the distinct danger that he may misinterpret the sidedness of other things — like b’s and d’s.

 Bath time presents an excellent opportunity to teach the small child body parts and sidedness.
-As soon as the child is able to sit up by himself in the bath, the teaching should commence.
-Don’t simply take the little foot and scrub it; rather hold your hand and then say, “Give me your right foot,” and wait for the child to place his right foot into your hand.
-If he gives you his left foot, say, “No, the right foot,” and then scrub only this foot.
+The teaching should commence as soon as the child can sit in the bath.
+Don’t simply take the little foot and scrub it; rather, hold your hand and then say, “Give me your right foot,” and wait for the child to place their right foot into your hand.
+If they give you their left foot, say, “No, the right foot,” and then scrub only this foot.
 Next, nominate another body part, with left or right, and wash this.
-In this way go through all the various body parts, each one — where applicable — with left and right.
+In this way, go through all the body parts, each one — where applicable — with left and right.

-If a parent continues doing this every night for two or three years, the child will certainly have no uncertainties about left and right or body image.
-The effect of this, inter alia, will be that the child will not have any difficulties distinguishing between b’s and d’s.
+If a parent continues doing this every night for two or three years, the child will have no uncertainties about left and right or body image.
+The effect of this, among other things, will be that the child will not have any difficulties distinguishing between b’s and d’s.

 Counting can be regarded as the language of mathematics.
-It is therefore just as important to teach a child from very early in life to count well.
-The easiest way to teach a child counting is to start with his fingers, first with the fingers of one hand and then later both hands.
+It is, therefore, just as important to teach a child from very early in life to count well.
+The easiest way to teach a child counting is to start with their fingers, first with the fingers of one hand and then later with both hands.
 Remember that, like with anything else, much repetition is required.

-Color is another very important very basic thing that should be taught to children very early in life.
-It is important to start teaching the basic colors first, white, black, red, green, blue and yellow.
-Again much repetition is required.
-One can, for example, play games with colors, e.g. “Put all the yellow blocks into the green box.”
+Color is another essential, basic thing that should be taught to children early in life.
+It is important to start teaching the basic colors first: white, black, red, green, blue, and yellow.
+Again, much repetition is required.
+One can, for example, play games with colors, e.g., “Put all the yellow blocks into the green box.”